got id? the benefits of microchips for pets

-!
 Did you know that one in three pets gets lost at some point in their life?
 It’s true, and the sad part is that very few of these pets ever make it back to their homes.
 But with proper identification, such as a microchip, you can safeguard your pet and increase their chances of making it home if they ever get lost.

 Let’s start with the basics of pet identification: a collar and tag.
 Good Samaritans are more likely to stop and help a wandering cat or dog if the pet is wearing a collar with a tag because they know they won’t be “stuck” dealing with a stray dog or having to house it themselves.
 So while you may see Spot’s argyle collar as a fashion statement, someone else may see it as reassurance that the wandering pup has a home.